Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Ethical Considerations

 \section{Ethical Considerations}

-The data collection was approved by the University’s Institutional Review Board and Data Protection Office under IRB proposal \textbf{EK~77/2024}.
+Collecting data in an educational setting is challenging due to the high sensitivity of the data, which raises serious privacy and ethical issues~\cite{guan2023}.
+The data collection was approved by the University’s Institutional Review Board and Data Protection Office under IRB proposal \ignore{\footnote{Proposal number hidden for anonymity.}}\textbf{EK~77/2024}.

 Data was collected based on informed consent (all instructors and 55 students), following a three-tier structure: (1) general consent for data processing within the review platform, (2) optional consent for contributing textual and highlight data, and (3) optional consent for contributing interaction data.
-Participation in the study was strictly voluntary and had no effect on grading.
+Participation in the study was strictly voluntary and had no effect on grading for the students.
 No monetary compensation was provided to students, as participation was part of the course setting; importantly, contributing research data was optional.
 Instructors were compensated via regular University employment contracts, following institutional pay scales and policies.
 The compensation was not contingent on participation in the study.

 We release \nameDataset{} to enable research on academic writing, peer feedback, and assessment in educational settings.
-We stress that our findings are NOT to be interpreted as justification for fully automatic grading: all assessment-oriented applications of AI should be restricted to decision-support roles with human oversight, in line with the limitations outlined above.
+We stress that our findings are not to be interpreted as justification for fully automatic grading: all assessment-oriented applications of AI should be restricted to decision-support roles with human oversight, in line with the limitations outlined above.